 The hard truth of the vast majority of marketing efforts, especially for small and medium size businesses, is that they are under-funded and under-staffed.
 Unlike PPC and paid social ads, there are many marketing efforts that are primarily aimed at creating demand and brand awareness that have difficult-to-measure ROIs.

 Before you bring an extensive list of paid content distribution strategies to your CMO, it’s important to understand which strategies will require significant resources to have a measurable effect.
+It’s also critical to make sure you have a good understanding of how to create a marketing budget in the first place.
+There are a number of heuristics you can use to estimate how large your marketing budget should be.
 It may not be worth engaging in a paid social content distribution strategy if you only have a few hundred dollars to spend each month.
 That budget might be better spent on a sponsored post or newsletter where there is a better chance to reach an engaged audience.

 2. Suitability of the Channel